francescobondi02/bondi_bluetooth/README.md

 ## A few notes

-Remember to change the identifier and write down the one of the device you are using:
+Remember to change the identifier in lib/main.dart and write down the one of the device you are using:
 ```ruby
 class _MyAppState extends State<MyApp> {
   static const identifier = '20341925';